Phone : +256 781 451 207

 Hiking Mount Bisoke should be on your bucket list when visiting Rwanda.
 Mount Bisoke is one of the active volcanoes found within the Virunga ranges of mountains.
-With a height of 12,175 ft, Mount Bisoke lies within the borders of Rwanda (Volcanoes National Park) and DR Congo (Virunga National Park).
+With a height of 12,175 ft, Mount Bisoke lies within the borders of Rwanda’s Volcanoes National Park and the Democratic Republic of Congo’s Virunga National Park.
 The summit and greater part of the mountain is in Rwanda.
-Mount Bisoke was formed as a result of a Climbing Mount Bisoke Volcano in Rwandarift that is gradually dividing sections of East Africa.
-It has two crater lakes – one at the very top and the other (Lake Ngezi) found midway.
-It’s last eruption in 1957 left behind one of the largest Crater Lake within the Virunga mountain ranges.
+Mount Bisoke is a Climbing Mount Bisoke Volcano in Rwandaresult of what happened during the formation of the great East African Rift Valley.
+Two crater lakes can be found within the mountain.
+One is known as Mount Visoke Crater lake at the very top and the other is Lake Ngezi which is found midway.
+The last eruption in 1957 affected the summit and resulted in the creation of one of the largest Crater Lake within the Virunga mountain ranges.

 Mount Bisoke is a home to mountain gorillas.
-These primates are by large Rwanda’s most valuable tourism attraction.
-The rich bamboo forests and other vegetation surrounding the mountain provide ideal shelter and food for Mountain gorillas.
-However Hiking Mount Bisoke is also a favorite activity for many visitors to the Volcanoes National park.
+These primates are by large Rwanda’s most popular tourism attraction.
+The rich bamboo forests and other vegetation surrounding the mountain provide ideal shelter and food for the Mountain gorillas.
+Hiking Mount Bisoke is also a favorite activity for many visitors to the Volcanoes National park.
 In fact, most tourists combine Gorilla trekking in the Volcanoes National Park with hiking Mount Bisoke.
+We will be discussing more about hiking mount bisoke and what one needs to know if they have plans of visiting Rwanda with the activity in mind.
+More information is found in our 1 Day Bisoke Hiking package.

 Climbing Mount Bisoke

-Climbing Mount BisokeBisoke hiking is popular among visitors to the Volcanoes National park in Rwanda because of the possibility of viewing the crater lakes, stunning views and rare alpine vegetation found nowhere else on earth.
+Climbing Mount BisokeBisoke hiking is popular among visitors to the Volcanoes National park in Rwanda because of the possibility of viewing its two crater lakes and rare alpine vegetation found nowhere else on earth.
 The volcano is also home to forest elephants, buffalo, mountain gorillas, golden monkeys and several bird species.
-One may get luck and meet one of the gorilla families or golden monkey troops along the trail which would make for an even more fulfilling experience.
+One may get lucky and meet one of the gorilla families or golden monkey troops along the trail which would make for an even more fulfilling experience.
 In case of an encounter with gorillas, hikers are allowed only 10 minutes to see the gorillas and from a distance.
 Taking photos of the gorillas during the hike is prohibited.
 The opportunity to take photos and spend more time with the gorillas is only reserved for tourists who are registered for gorilla tracking.
-It is important to note that the mountain gorillas and golden monkeys you spot on the way may not be habituated hence keep a distance.
+It is important to note that the mountain gorillas and golden monkeys you spot on the way may not be habituated.
+That means they are not comfortable with humans in their presence.

-Hiking Mount Bisoke usually starts in the morning with briefing from an assigned Ranger at the park offices.
+Hiking Mount Bisoke usually starts in the morning with briefing from Rangers at the park offices.
 The office is usually busy in the morning because it is where all Tourists gather before heading out for activities like gorilla trekking, golden monkey tracking and the Dian Fossey grave Hike.
 You will be required to show your hiking permit, passport and other documentation during the briefing.
 This is the last time you will get a chance to use a decent/proper toilet and snack until you come back from the summit.
-After registration and briefing, hikers are then transferred from the park offices to the starting point by their company guide or a hired taxi for those traveling on their own.
+After registration and briefing, hikers are then transferred from the park offices to the starting point by their Tour company or a hired vehicle for those traveling on their own.

 Mount Bisoke Hike

 The hike starts with navigating through leveled but rocky and rough ground at the foot of the volcano.
-You will pass through several local gardens/plantations before reaching the park entrance.
-Some parts of the park is protected by stone walls to stop animals raiding farms and humans entering the park.
+You will pass through several plantations owned by local people before reaching the starting point.
+Some parts of the park is protected by stone walls to stop animals raiding farms and humans from entering the park.
 Once you reach on top of the summit, you will be able to spot the great landscape and vegetation that surround the Virunga region including the Mount Visoke Crater Lake, Mount Karisimbi volcano and Mount Mikeno in Congo.
 The lake at the summit is not suitable for swimming.

 Mount Bisoke HikingThe weather will dictate how long hikers will stay at the summit.
 A picnic lunch can be arranged at the mountain top on a sunny day.
 The descent back to the starting point is easy except for having to deal with the mud-filled trails again.
 Expect to find your driver or company Guide waiting for you at the starting point.

-We recommend that you give tip to the Porters and Rangers.
+It is recommended that Hikers give tip to the Porters and Rangers.
 This is one way of giving back to the community living around the park.
 If you are planning to track Mountain gorillas and hike Mount Bisoke, our 2 Days gorilla trekking and Bisoke hiking package may be what you are looking for.
 For a more relaxed trip, you could go for the 3 days gorilla tour and mount Bisoke hike package.

 Requirements and equipment for hiking Mount Bisoke

 In order to prepare well for hiking Mount Bisoke, you need to first ensure that you are fit enough and up to the task ahead.
-We hear of many hikers abandon the climb at the beginning of the trail just because of the mud.
-You need to prepare mentally with the intention of completing the hike regardless of the challenges you encounter.
-Prepare to carry the following items:
+We hear of some hikers abandoning the climb at the beginning of the trail just because of the mud alone.
+Participants need to prepare mentally with the intention of completing the hike regardless of the challenges they encounter.
+Prepare to carry the following items for the hike:-

 1. The right clothing: Come with a long trouser, a sweater, a long sleeved shirt and headgear.
 The long sleeved shirt will help protect you from stinging insects like beetles while good headgear will keep you warm when it gets cold.